31 May 2010

 2 hard boiled eggs

 This is the first time I've used tarragon, I'd no idea what it smelt and tasted like.
-Anise, quite pleasant.
+A bit like anise, quite pleasant.
 I didn't measure the amounts precisely either.
 And I let it stand for 5 h, I should have refrigerated, but it was fine anyway.
 I didn't want it cold, as it would chill the asparagus too quickly and I like it when it's warm.

 It was also not really dippable, both Lundulph and I had to use a spoon to balance a few pieces onto the asparagus and it was tricky at best.
 So Lundulph suggested I blitz it for the next lot of asparagus, to make it more creamy.
 Otherwise the flavour was really good, the tarragon dominated a bit and gave it a sweet tinge.
 Would probably work with other things, even on a piece of toast.
 We ate the lot, it was barely enough for all the asparagus I steamed (about 500 g).